The Council’s Executive has approved the draft budget proposals for 2019/20 for consultation. The full proposals are available to download below:

 Most of the council tax that you pay goes to Lincolnshire County Council and Lincolnshire Police and Crime Commissioner, and therefore the overall increase depends on their decisions.
 At £183.27 and £213.81 for a Band A and Band B property this equates to an annual increase for 80 per cent of the properties in Lincoln of between £5.25 and £6.12 - an average of 11 pence a week.

 For those who live in council houses or flats, we have no choice but to follow Central Government policy and reduce rents by 1 per cent.
 While this represents good news in terms of weekly rents paid by tenants, it will does have a detrimental effect on the council’s overall resources for its housing stock.

 The provision of council housing is a separate, ring-fenced function and is funded entirely from rents, rather than the council tax.

 The average weekly rent for Lincoln tenants is now around £67.76 per week, equating to an average decrease of 68 pence per week.

 How to respond

-Your views and comments through this consultation will help to form the final proposals and a formal decision will be made by Full Council on 28 February 2017.
-Please submit your responses either by email or in writing by Monday 13 February 2017, giving your name and address and (if applicable) the organisation that you represent.
+Your views and comments through this consultation will help inform the final proposals and a formal decision will be made by Full Council on 4 March 2019.
+Please submit your responses either by email or in writing by Monday 25 February 2019, giving your name, address and (if applicable) the organisation that you represent.